 The town is well-known for its extensive range of souvenirs, which include traditional Tibetan prayer flags, vibrant woolen hats and scarves, complex handcrafted jewelry, and a variety of handicrafts produced from yak wool and other materials.
 These goods are well-liked by both tourists and residents and make wonderful souvenirs of a trip to the area.

 Local goods: Namche Bazaar is where you may get a wide range of regional goods, including handcrafted pottery, carpets, and textiles that are created using conventional techniques and frequently have elaborate designs and vibrant colors.
-There are also locally produced foods available, such yak cheese and honey.
+There are also locally produced foods available, such as yak cheese and honey.

 The best places to shop: Namche Bazaar is home to a variety of stores and markets that sell souvenirs and regional goods.
 The Saturday market is a particularly well-liked hangout since it has a lively ambiance and a large selection of goods for sale.
 The Khumbu Art Gallery and Namche Bazaar Handicraft Center, both of which feature regional artwork and crafts, are additional well-liked shopping destinations.
 When shopping in the area, visitors are encouraged to expect to haggle since this is a frequent habit.